Open Houses: Saturdays April 28th and May 17th 11-1pm

 It’s our job to create the experiences to help them explore this talent.

-Our Mission: To inspire our next generation of scientists to remain perpetually curious and to acquire the skills necessary to excel as leaders and effective problem solvers.
+Our Mission: To inspire our next generation of scientists to remain perpetually curious and to acquire the skills necessary to excel as leaders and effective problem solvers while deepening our empathy for others.

 Stem And Steam Camp Summer Dates